-A current resident of Selwyn Village has been honoured by charitable trust, The Selwyn Foundation, which has named its new retirement living complex in her honour.
+A current resident of Selwyn Village has been honoured by registered charity*, The Selwyn Foundation, which has named its new retirement living complex in her honour.

 At the recent opening event for the prestigious new 57-unit Betty Pyatt apartment building at Selwyn Village, resident, Miss Betty Pyatt MBE, was the guest of honour, officially opening the building by cutting the ceremonial red ribbon and unveiling the brass plaque at the entrance to the new residence.